Delta Air Lines Flight 191: Trial

 The Delta Flight 191 crash resulted in the longest aviation trial in American history, lasting 14 months from 1988 to 1989 and presided over by Federal Judge David Owen Belew Jr. of the Northern District of Texas.
-The trial featured the first use of computer graphic animation as substantive evidence in federal court; while the use of such animation is now routine, its use in the Flight 191 litigation was novel enough that it became the featured cover story of a 1989 issue of ABA Journal, the magazine of the American Bar Association.
-Preparing the animated video for trial cost the Department of Justice around $100,000 to $150,000 (equivalent to $ to $ today), and it required nearly two years of work.
+The trial featured the first use of computer graphic animation as substantive evidence in federal court.
+While the use of such animation later became routine, its use in the Flight 191 litigation was sufficiently novel that it became the cover story of the December 1989 ABA Journal, the magazine of the American Bar Association.
+Preparing the animated video for trial cost the Department of Justice around $100,000 to $150,000 (inflation adjusted $ to $), and required nearly two years of work.
 The court found that both government personnel and the Delta flight crew were negligent, but that Delta was ultimately responsible because its pilots' negligence was the proximate cause of the accident, and the ruling was upheld on appeal to the Fifth Circuit Court of Appeals.

 Dramatization and media

 The crash was the subject of the television movie Fire and Rain.

 The Discovery Channel Canada/National Geographic television series Mayday dramatized the crash of Flight 191 in a season-five episode titled "Invisible Killer".
 The crash had previously been discussed in the Mayday season-one episode "Racing the Storm", which covered the weather-related crash landing of American Airlines Flight 1420.

 The crash was featured on an episode of When Weather Changed History and Why Planes Crash on The Weather Channel, and the episode "Deadly Weather" of Survival in the Sky on The Learning Channel.

 The crash was mentioned in the feature film Rain Man.

-Working as a reporter for the Fort Lauderdale News and Sun-Sentinel in 1986, future renowned crime fiction author Michael Connelly and two other reporters conducted extensive interviews of survivors of Delta Flight 191 and wrote an article detailing their experiences during and after the crash.
+Working as a reporter for the Fort Lauderdale News and Sun-Sentinel in 1986, future crime fiction author Michael Connelly and two other reporters conducted extensive interviews of survivors of Delta Flight 191 and wrote an article detailing their experiences during and after the crash.
 The article explored the topic of survivor guilt and earned Connelly and his co-writers a finalist position for the Pulitzer Prize.

 Memorial

-Ten years after the crash, survivors and family members of victims gathered in Florida to recognize the tenth anniversary of the crash.
+Ten years after the crash, survivors and family members of victims gathered in Florida to recognize the tenth anniversary of the accident.
 In 2010, 25 years after the accident, a memorial was installed at Dallas-Fort Worth International Airport's Founders Plaza in Grapevine.